opensearch-project/documentation-website/_dashboards/workspace/apis.md

 | `targetWorkspace` | String | YES  | The ID of the workspace to copy to. |
 | `includeReferencesDeep` | Boolean | NO | Copy all of the referenced objects of the specified objects to the target workspace .
 Defaults to `true`.|

-The attrbutes of the object in the `objects` parameter are as follows:
+The attributes of the object in the `objects` parameter are as follows:
 | Parameter | Data type | Required | Description |
 | :--- | :--- | :--- | :--- |
 | `type` | String | YES | The type of the saved object, such as `index-pattern`, `config` and `dashboard`. |